needle-mirror/com.unity.sentis/Documentation~/get-the-output.md

 # Get output from a model

-The following information describes how to get the output from a model.
+Use this information to understand how to get the output from a model.
 To get intermediate tensors from layers other than the model outputs, refer to [Get output from any layer](profile-a-model.md#get-output-from-any-layer).

 ## Get the tensor output

-To obtain the tensor output, you have two options: you can either use PeekOutput to get a reference to an output, or you can `TakeOwnership` of the original tensor.
+To obtain the tensor output, you have two options: either use `PeekOutput` to get a reference to an output or `TakeOwnership` of the original tensor.
 Refer to the following sections to understand the methods available for retrieving the tensor output, along with their respective strengths and weaknesses.

 ### Use PeekOutput